How To Create And Manage Operation And Maintenance Manuals

 The manual should have all the necessary information about the machines and processes involved in the plant or building it is written for.
 Below is an extensive list of details that can go into the O&M manual:

-The scope of the manual, intended audience, appendix, definitions and terminology needed to understand the document, revision history.
+- The scope of the manual, intended audience, appendix, definitions, and terminology needed to understand the document, and revision history.

-Information needed for decommission and disposal of physical assets.
+- Information needed for decommissioning and disposal of physical assets.

 The organization creating the O and M manual will ultimately decide what they find worthy enough to include in the final document.